Fiz Brown: Storylines

 In March 2021, Tyrone confessed to Fiz that he was in love with Alina Pop.
 They tried to make their relationship work but ultimately they split the following month, with Tyrone moving in with Alina at 2a Coronation Street.
 The following months were difficult for Fiz, having to deal with Tyrone introducing Alina to their children, her and Tyrone fighting for custody in a short-lived custody battle, Hope setting fire to Tyrone and Alina's flat which resulted in Alina miscarrying and then the stress of Hope's conviction and trial.
 In July, Fiz met Phill Whittaker (Jamie Kenna) in a chance encounter at the furniture shop and after hitting it off, they went out for a few dates.
 Despite liking each other, Fiz decided that she wasn't ready to date again which Phill understood.
 After Hope sets fire to Tyrone and Alina's flat, Fiz finds out that the parents of children in Hope's school have set up a WhatsApp group petitioning for Hope's removal.
 This deeply upsets Fiz, who feels that no one is fighting her corner or protecting her.
 Phill re-emerges and suggests that they go and get something to eat to take her mind off it and again they hit it off, but Tyrone seizes the opportunity to gatecrash the date to profess his love for Fiz while Phill is in the loo.
 This disgusts Fiz, who reminds Tyrone that he is engaged to Alina and that she has moved on and wants a new start.

 In May 2022, Fiz and Phill get engaged to be married.
-They got married in July 2022 but following the wedding, at the reception Fiz ends her relationship with Phill having realised that she loves Tyrone and maybe never loved Phill but thought she did.
+They got married in July 2022 but following the wedding, at the reception Fiz ends her marriage with Phill having realised that she loves Tyrone and maybe never loved Phill, but thought she did.
 She and Tyrone reconciled shortly thereafter.
+Fiz and Phill's marriage ended in annulment just a few weeks after and later that year, Fiz and Tyrone married.